 Early symptoms of trees attacked by borers are off-color foliage, wilting terminal shoots, and crown dieback.
 Large branches may die or become weakened and prone to wind breakage.
 Old trees may exist in an unthrifty condition and are re-infested year after year.

 To protect dogwood trees from the dogwood borer, apply borer spray to runoff on the trunk and main scaffold limbs according to the label directions.
 This will leave an insecticidal residue on the bark that will kill young borers as they hatch and attempt to bore into the tree.
 Active ingredients to look for in a borer spray are permethrin and bifenthrin.
-Make sure 'ornamentals' is listed on the label as well as it controls borers.
+Make sure 'ornamentals' and controls borers is listed on the label.
 Only one treatment with the insecticide is recommended.

-For more information, contact the Daviess County Cooperative Extension Service at 270-685-8480 or annette.heisdorffer@uky.edu.
+For more information, contact the Daviess County Cooperative Extension Service at 270-685-8480 or annette.heisdorffer@uky.edu or the publication https://entomology.ca.uky.edu/ef611.